Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Materials and Methods

 \subsubsection{Other pipelines variations}

-To explore the robustness of the original results to variations in the workflow, we also analyzed the functional and structural images using fMRIprep v23.0.2~\cite{esteban_fmriprep_2019} (RRID:SCR\_016216), a robust pre-processing pipeline that requires minimal user input.
-We used default parameters for fMRIprep, except for the reference template that we set to MNI152NLin6Asym with a resolution of 2mm to be able to run ICA-AROMA afterwards~\cite{mni_ica-aroma}.
+To explore the robustness of the original results to variations in the workflow, we also analyzed the functional and structural images using fMRIprep v23.0.2~\cite{esteban_fmriprep_2019} (RRID:SCR\_016216), a robust pre-processing pipeline that requires minimal user input{, and which implements pre-processing steps that are different from the ones used in the default workflow and its variations.
+This allowed us to see how impactful the changes in image pre-processing pipelines could be in this study.} We used default parameters for fMRIprep, except for the reference template that we set to MNI152NLin6Asym with a resolution of 2mm to be able to run ICA-AROMA afterwards~\cite{mni_ica-aroma}.

 Final preprocessed functional images in MNI space were then passed as input to ICA-AROMA to obtain motion-related components.
-The 6 motion regressors, WM and CSF mean timeseries extracted by fMRIprep were concatenated to the timeseries of the motion-related components identified by ICA-AROMA and regressed out from the pre-processed images using FSL RegFilt, as in the reproduction pipeline.
+The 6 motion regressors, WM and CSF mean timeseries extracted by fMRIprep were concatenated to the timeseries of the motion-related components identified by ICA-AROMA and regressed out from the pre-processed images using FSL RegFilt, as in the default workflow.
 This pipeline is referred to as \textit{B.3 - fmriprep pipeline}.